Coffee and Your Health: What You Need to Know

 Additionally, research has suggested that moderate coffee consumption may reduce the risk of developing Alzheimer’s and Parkinson’s disease.
 Studies have found that regular coffee drinkers have a lower risk of developing these neurodegenerative disorders, possibly due to coffee’s antioxidants and anti-inflammatory compounds.

-Furthermore, some studies have also suggested that coffee consumption may be associated with a lower risk of depression and suicide.
+Furthermore, some studies have also suggested that coffee consumption may be associated with a lower risk of depression.
 This may be due to the positive effects of caffeine on mood and the potential antidepressant effects of certain compounds found in coffee.
 However, more research is needed to fully understand the relationship between coffee and mental health.

 It is important to note that the evidence for these benefits is still inconclusive, and more research is needed to confirm the effects of coffee on the brain.
 Furthermore, excessive caffeine intake may cause harmful effects like insomnia and jitteriness, so it is recommended to consume coffee in moderation.